cloudmesh/pbs/README.rst

 Instalation (pending)
 ----------------------------------------------------------------------

 The easiest way to install cloudmesh PBS is with pip.
-We recoomment that you do it in a virtual environment.
+We recommend that you do it in a virtual environment.
 Once you have created and activated a virtualenv you can install cloudmesh_pbs with the following commands::